RavanH/highlight-search-terms/readme.txt

 Tags: mark, highlight, hilite, search, term, terms, jquery Requires at least: 3.7
 Tested up to: 4.9
-Stable tag: 1.4.7
+Stable tag: 1.5

 Very lightweight jQuery script that wraps search terms in an HTML5 mark tag within wp search results or when referrer is a non-secure search engine.

 == Description ==

-Highlights search using jQuery terms within WordPress generated search results _or_ when referrer is a non-secure search engine.
+Highlights search terms within WordPress generated search results _or_ when referrer is a non-secure search engine, both on the search results page _and_ on the post page itself.

 This plugin is light weight and has no options.
 It started as very simple fusion between <a href="http://weblogtoolscollection.com/archives/2009/04/10/how-to-highlight-search-terms-with-jquery/">How to Highlight Search Terms with jQuery - theme hack by Thaya Kareeson</a> and <a href="http://wordpress.org/extend/plugins/google-highlight/">Search Hilite by Ryan Boren</a>.
 It has since evolved with many optimizations, HTML5 and bbPress support.

 Many WordPress sites are already top-heavy with all kinds of resource hungry plugins that require a lot of options to be set and subsequently more database queries.
 The Highlight Search Terms plugin for WordPress is constructed to be as low impact / low resource demanding as possible, keeping server response and page load times low.
 This is done by going without any back-end options page, no filtering of post content and no extra database entries.
 A limited amount of hooks are used.
 The rest is done by jQuery javascript extention and your own CSS.